In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 There are many hotels in the area, some better than others, for every pocket.

-By checking a couple of random dates, for example, 1 Aug 2024 – 4 August 2024 the price for a Deluxe Double Room would cost about $145/night.
+By checking out a couple of (random) dates, for example, from 1st Aug 2024 till 4th August 2024, the price of a Deluxe Double Room would be about $145/night.

 NB: prices have increased since last year, but still affordable, considering the location.